 The casters make the chairs easy to move, so they can be pulled away from the table and wheeled over to the big screen for extra seating there.

 The curtains were fashioned out of tablecloths and tacked to the wall.

 Opposite the screen, JT built a shelving unit that holds their projector.

 He hooked their surround sound, GameCube, XBox, computer and TV cable into it.

 The rest of the shelving unit holds a mix of modern equipment, movies and vintage memorabilia.

-I made the clapboard as a prop for a kids 4-H play I wrote and directed a few year back.
+I made the clapboard as a prop for a kids play a few year back.
 The old film reels were picked up at garage sales and thrift stores over the years.
 (There are more sprinkled throughout the apartment.)
 And the vintage movie projector on the right belonged to my parents when I was a kid.

 The inside cover of the old projector, which still has the operating instructions attached to it, is displayed on another shelf.

 The projector still works, but the bulb is burnt out.
 (Anybody know where you can buy replacement bulbs for vintage equipment?)